Early Years Curriculum

 At Sunnyfields, we follow the Early Years Statutory Framework for the Early Years Foundation Stage.
 The framework specifies the requirement for learning and development in the Early Years and provides prime and specific areas of learning we must cover in our curriculum.
 The Development Matters guidance supports the delivery of the Early Years Statutory Framework.
 The learning experiences within our Early Years are linked to the seven areas of learning and development within the EYFS.
 These areas are split into three prime areas and four specific areas.
 The three prime areas are those which the children should develop first and are considered most essential for the healthy development and future learning of our children.

 - A Unique Child – every child is a unique child who is constantly learning and can be resilient, capable and self-assured.

-We have adopted a child-centred approach to learning whereby we follow their natural curiosities, interests and passions.
+The child-centred approach to learning is where we follow their natural curiosities, interests and passions.
 To capture the children’s interest we follow the ‘planning for learning cycle’ starting with observation, then assessment and finally planning exhilarating experiences and opportunities for the children.
 They engage in planned, focussed activities as well as self-initiated and free flow activities.
 New vocabulary and concepts through reading will excite and engage all learners which includes staff modelling standard English and asking high quality questions

 In addition, we recognise that children learn by playing and exploring, being active and through thinking creatively and critically.
 We ensure that we provide opportunities to support the Characteristics of Effective Learning.